open/close all folders

 - Beta Couple: With Annie.

-- Cruel and Unusual Death: Being ripped apart by lizard muttations probably wasn't the best way to go.
+- Cruel and Unusual Death: Being ripped apart by lizard mutations probably wasn't the best way to go.

 - Curb-Stomp Battle: His Games became one once he got his shiny new trident.

 - Gallows Humor: Literally: makes a noose and pretends to hangs himself for Katniss' amusement.

 - Hands-On Approach: How he teaches Katniss how to knot.

 - Hidden Depths: Lampshaded by Katniss in Mockingjay, where she lists off the various facets Finnick has shown her (smarmy heartthrob, enigmatic ally, broken man).
 She builds him up as a ruthless manslut, making fun of him for being a pretty womanizer and privately wary of the fact that he won his Games by being irresistible to the audience and merciless to his competitors.
-She respects him more as she gets to know him, seeing his playfulness when he suggests scaring Peeta awake, how he cares for Mags and Annie, and is further stunned when he reveals that his 'womanizing' is just the public presentation of the fact that President Snow has been prostituting him to the highest bidder, and if he refuses, someone he loves will be killed.
+She respects him more as she gets to know him, seeing his playfulness when he suggests scaring Peeta awake, how he cares for Mags and Annie, and is stunned when he reveals that his 'womanizing' is just the public presentation of the fact that President Snow has been prostituting him to the highest bidder, and if he refuses, someone he loves will be killed.

 - Jail Bait Wait: He was fourteen when he won his games, so his fanbase had a couple of years to wait before going after him.